vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/vm-encryption/README.md

 VMs with vTPM devices must be stored as VM Templates (VMTX format) in Content Libraries.
 You cannot export encrypted VMs directly to OVF/OVA format through the vSphere Client - the vTPM must be removed first.
 The OVF Tool can help automate this process with placeholder attributes.

 ### What should I know about encryption and deduplication?
 Encryption renders data deduplication ineffective because encrypted data appears random.
 If your storage array relies on deduplication for space savings, expect higher storage consumption after enabling encryption.
-Consider this impact when planning storage capacity for encrypted workloads.

 This is also true for vSAN if an encrypted VM is stored on the vSAN datastore.
-You might consider using vSAN data-at-rest encryption instead of VM Encryption instead, which does preserve deduplication.
+You might consider using vSAN data-at-rest encryption instead of VM Encryption, which does preserve deduplication.

 ### Can encrypted VMs use GPU or PCI passthrough?
 Yes, encrypted VMs can use vGPUs and DirectPath I/O.